jumpinjackie/fdotoolbox/Doc/userdoc/datastores.rst

 For SHP, the feature schema **is required**.
 Creating a SHP file will fail if a feature schema definition is not specified.

 Please note that some feature schema definitions may not be applicable because it contains schema elements not supported by the target FDO provider.
-See :ref:`provider-support` for more information.
+See :ref:`provider-notes` for more information.